 According to the Food and Drug Administration, the Pfizer vaccine can be given to people 16 years and older.
-The Moderna and J&J vaccines are only for adults 18 years and older.
-There are ongoing studies involving children age 12-15 years so we may learn more about how well they work and if they are safe in that age group.
+The Moderna and Johnson & Johnson vaccines are only for adults 18 years and older.
+The FDA is now evaluating evidence to support giving the Pfizer vaccine to children >12 years old.
+There are ongoing studies involving younger children and infants so we may learn more about how well they work and if they are safe in that age group.
 It is unlikely that a vaccine for younger children <12 will be available any time in the first half of 2021, but experts believe that we can control the pandemic without needing to vaccinate small children.

-Q. I heard about a delay in the J&J trial because of a serious event in a participant-is this something I need to know about?
+Q. I heard about a delay in the Johnson & Johnson trial because of a serious event in a participant-is this something I need to know about?

-The J&J phase 3 trial in the US was paused in September while an independent data safety monitoring board (DMSB) reviewed a serious adverse event in a participant.
+The Johnson & Johnson phase 3 trial in the US was paused in September while an independent data safety monitoring board (DMSB) reviewed a serious adverse event in a participant.
 The case was described in the FDA documentation as a 25-year-old previously healthy vaccine recipient who developed cerebral sinus thromboses.
 Here is how they described the conclusions from the DSMB: